 In November 2024, voters passed Proposition 36 that provides for specified drug and retail crimes, that previously were charged as misdemeanors, to be charged as treatment-mandated felonies or receive increased sentences.
 This increases the range of crimes that can be charged as felony and for which someone may be found incompetent to stand trial and referred to DSH programs for treatment.
-DSH will monitor the implementation of Proposition 36 and any impact on referral rates and will provide an update in May Revision.
+To the extent that Prop 36 increases the number of individuals arrested and charged with felony offenses, the number of individuals found incompetent to stand trial will likely increase.
+However, the number of individuals referred to DSH for treatment may be offset by the application of SB 1323, which is intended to divert eligible individuals into community-based treatment when appropriate rather than referring to DSH.
+DSH will monitor the trends and provide an update on the referral trends in the 2026-27 Governor's Budget.